codemaster004/McCustomTextures/README.md

 This also needs to be renamed and inside the path leading to the texture needs to be changes.
 As we are using our file system.

-In case such file doesnt exits we create a basic model from original mc model json
+In case such file doesn't exits we create a basic model from original mc model json

 ## 4. Add predicates mc model json from step 1
 To allow our custom texture to work we need to link mc original item with our cutom item